pprotschka/kapow-grunt/README.md

 Optionally you will need [PHP](http://php.net/manual/en/install.php) installed for theme/plugin linting, and [phpDocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html) to generate PHP documentation.
 If you'd like to lint your Sass with SCSS Lint you'll need to have  [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed.

 ## Installation

+NB: If you are planning on using the full Kapow! boilerplate for your next project, we have a [setup script](https://github.com/mkdo/kapow-setup) to help you get up and running ***fast***.

 Ensure the contents of the `kapow-grunt` folder in this repo are placed in the root of the project e.g.